Jako4458/Task-management-API/README.md

 ### Setup

 To run the server using Docker you simply have to:
+- copy '.env.example' to '.env' and update the variables
 - run 'docker-compose build'
 - run 'docker-compose up -d'
 **Note** If the flask application starts before the Postgres is ready for connection flask will fail and a simple rerun of 'docker-compose up -d' should fix it